nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

  * _bootstrap_: Path to the script that contains the bootstrap for the plugin (optional)
  * _resourcesRoot_: The root for all resources (can be a local path or an HTTP url)
  * _pageResources_: A list of JavaScript and CSS resources that should be added to all portal pages.
-   They can be static or dynamically generated.
+   They can be statically or dynamically generated.
 And they can be added to the header or footer (location) and also be inlined.
 The (optional) rule property refers to a rule in the instantiated plugin (bootstrap), see below.
- * _defaultConfig.order_: The weight of the resources - the higher it is the **later** they will be added to the page (Default: 1000)
+ * _defaultConfig.order_: The order of the resources - the higher it is, the **later** they will be added to the page (Default: 1000)

 The bootstrap returns a map of rules and could look like this: